 They weren’t just sitting around doing nothing before the British showed up—they were hunting and gathering the things they needed.
 All that hut tax did was give them another new thing they needed to hunt and gather (the money to pay the new tax).

-Fast forward to the 20th century, before US federal income tax became the law of our land (with the ratification of the 16th Amendment in 1913), citizens were employed—because they had bills to pay—and after those taxes were imposed, the only change was just that citizens had another bill to pay.
+Fast forward to the 20th century, before US federal income tax became the law of the land (with the ratification of the 16th Amendment in 1913), those people were employed—because they had bills to pay.
+After those taxes were imposed, the only change was just that those people had another bill to pay.
+In addition, there were federal Excise Taxes on imports coming into the US before 1913.
+Again, the only thing that those taxes ‘created’ was another bill to pay (was another cost that was passed on from the imported goods & services to those people).

-We can read in ‘The Seven Deadly Innocent Frauds’ (7DIF Fraud #1 pg 25) why—even though the federal gov’t is the issuer of fiat dollars and spends in its own fiat dollars—the federal gov’t still needs to collect tax dollars from us, that “taxes create an ongoing need in the economy to get dollars”.
+We can read in ‘The Seven Deadly Innocent Frauds’ (7DIF#1 pg 25) why—even though the federal gov’t is the issuer of fiat dollars and spends in its own fiat dollars—the federal gov’t still needs to collect tax dollars from us, that “taxes create an ongoing need in the economy to get dollars”.
 Mr. Mosler (correctly) explains that the financing function of federal taxation took the backseat to more important functions.
-One of those functions, an MMT pillar, is that in the post-gold-standard, modern monetary system, the federal gov’t no longer needs to collect dollars to spend, but YOU still need to collect dollars to spend—and to pay taxes.
+One of those functions, an MMT pillar, is that in the post-gold-standard, modern monetary system, the federal gov’t (once getting approval to spend) no longer needs to collect its own fiat dollars in order to spend, but YOU (even with approval to spend) still need to collect their fiat dollars in order to spend—and to pay taxes.

-The only reason ‘taxes create unemployment’ keeps getting regurgitated is to push a narrative that Thy Federal Gov’t Giveth You Unemployment And Thy Federal Gov’t Can Taketh Unemployment Away, so if in charge, that’s another thing the almighty ‘prescription’ MMTers will do—they’ll also get the federal gov’t to guarantee a ‘job’, for poor little mortal you.
+The only reason ‘taxes create unemployment’ keeps getting regurgitated is to try to get you to believe that Thy Federal Gov’t Giveth You Unemployment And Thy Federal Gov’t Can Taketh Unemployment Away.
+So, if in charge, in addition to more free ‘this’ and more free ‘that’—in exchange for your vote—political ‘prescription’ MMTers will also get the Almighty federal gov’t to guarantee a ‘job’, for poor little mortal you.

-Taxes don’t actually create unemployment, but saying it does create a ‘problem’ (that ‘prescription’ MMTers will always be gainfully employed at ‘solving’).
+Taxes don’t actually create unemployment, but saying so does create a ‘problem’ (that political ‘prescription’ MMTers will always be gainfully employed at ‘solving’).

-Deadly Innocent Fraudulent Misinterpretation #23: Taxes ‘value’ the currency.
+Deadly Innocent Misinterpretation #23: Taxes ‘value’ the currency.

 Fact: Production, not taxes, values the currency.